WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Hardware/F7v2/index.md

 subtitle: Version 2 of the Meadow F7 Board Series.
 ---

-The Meadow SoM is available in two models, based on two differing form factors:
+The Meadow F7v2 System-on-Module (SoM) is available in two models, based on two differing form factors:

-Meadow F7v2 Dev Module - An Adafruit Feather specification compatible design, intended for development, prototyping, and low-volume (1,000 or less) production.
+ * **Meadow F7v2 Micro Development Module** - An Adafruit Feather specification compatible design, intended for development, prototyping, and low-volume (1,000 or less) production.

-Meadow F7v2 Core-Compute Module- A surface mount device (SMD) intended for high-volume and industrial production, the F7 Production also adds Ethernet and SD card capabilitie
+ * **Meadow F7v2 Core-Compute Module** -  A surface mount device (SMD) intended for high-volume and industrial production, the F7 Production also adds Ethernet and SD card capabilitie

 ![](/Common_Files/Meadow_F7v2_Modules.png)